-Why aren't Cubs making excuses for Yu Darvish the way they did Jake Arrieta?
+Why aren't Cubs making excuses for Yu Darvish the way they did for Jake Arrieta?

 Not Yu Darvish, though he certainly wasn’t good Saturday against the Rockies.
 No, the rotten part was the way the Cubs treated him that day, after he had struggled again.

-Cubs catcher Willson Conteras called out Darvish for walking Rockies pitcher Tyler Anderson with two outs.
+Catcher Willson Conteras called out Darvish for walking Rockies pitcher Tyler Anderson with two outs.
 Four hits and a walk had followed that initial walk.

 I can’t recall anyone calling out Jon Lester in a similar way.
 Or Kyle Hendricks.
 Or Jose Quintana.
-The catcher who called out Jake Arrieta for being slow to the plate last year was traded soon after.
+The catcher who called out Jake Arrieta for being slow to the plate last season was traded soon after.

-All I’ve heard whenever any Cubs pitcher goes through a rough patch is excuses from manager and teammates.
+All I’ve heard when a Cubs pitcher goes through a rough patch is excuses from manager Joe Maddon and his teammates.

 But now Darvish, four games into his Cubs career, gets a light spanking from a 25-year-old catcher?

-Is that any way to treat a veteran?
-Especially one who might be getting used to the weight of a six-year, $126 million contract?
+Is that any way to treat a veteran, especially one who might be getting used to the weight of a six-year, $126 million contract?
 Why is Darvish getting this treatment when no one else does?
-Why, specifically, are the Cubs treating him differently than they treated Arrieta when he struggled last year?
+Why, specifically, are the Cubs treating him differently than they treated Arrieta when he struggled last season?

-The easy explanation is that Darvish has built a reputation as a pitcher who doesn’t do well when difficulties arrive and that the Cubs want him to toughen up.
+The easy explanation is that Darvish has built a reputation as a pitcher who doesn’t do well when difficulties arise and that the Cubs want him to toughen up.
 When he fell apart in two World Series games for the Dodgers last season, he was painted as sensitive and unable to handle pressure.

-But it’s also possible the Cubs see Arrieta doing well (2-0, 2.04 earned-run average) with the Phillies, and they dearly want to be seen as having made the right decision in free agency with Darvish (0-2, 6.86).
+But it’s also possible the Cubs see Arrieta doing well (2-0, 2.04 ERA) with the Phillies and dearly want to be seen as having made the right decision in free agency with Darvish (0-2, 6.86).

-There’s a whiff of panic to how they’re viewing his early days with the franchise.
+There’s a whiff of panic to how they’re viewing Darvish’s early days with the franchise.
 It’s way too soon to be concerned with his performances.
 Or, if there is reason to be concerned with him in such a public way, then they should be just as concerned publicly about a number of other Cubs during this rocky start.
 But you don’t hear a peep about Anthony Rizzo, Addison Russell or Quintana.

-And then there’s this: Who is Contreras, in his second full year as a big-league starter, to point out publicly what Darvish is doing wrong?
+And then there’s this: Who is Contreras, in his second full season as a big-league starter, to point out publicly what Darvish is doing wrong?
 Who is he to tell Darvish publicly how things work in the big leagues?
-I see Darvish’s four All-Star selections.
-I don’t see any for Contreras.
-And why give opponents any ammunition as to what ails Darvish?
+I see Darvish’s four All-Star selections; I don’t see any for Contreras.
+And why give opponents any ammunition about what ails Darvish?

 Fans and media types immediately lauded Contreras for calling out Darvish.